AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

 ###############

 We can also pass a list of events to be detected during the integration.
-An single event is defined as a tuple consisting of: An asset scalar function whose zeros determine the locations of the event, a direction indicating whether we want to track ascending, descending or all zeros, and a stop code signifying whether integration should stop after encountering a zero.
+An single event is defined as a tuple consisting of: An ASSET scalar function whose zeros determine the locations of the event, a direction indicating whether we want to track ascending, descending or all zeros, and a stop code signifying whether integration should stop after encountering a zero.
 The scalar function should take the same arguments as the underlying ODE.
 The :code:`direction` flag should be set to :code:`0` to capture all zeros, :code:`-1` to capture only zeros where the function value is decreasing, or :code:`1` to capture